james-stevens/powerdns-webui/README.md

 which allows you to browse and edit DNS data held in a PowerDNS Database using only the PowerDNS RestAPI.
 You can clone the project, if you want, but this is the only file you need in order to add a complete WebUI to your PowerDNS Server.

+If you want automatic IDN<->PunyCode conversion, you will also need the file `punycpde.js` which is a very slightly modified version of the [module by Mathias Bynens](https://github.com/mathiasbynens/punycode.js).
+If you do not include this file, everything should still work fine.
+IDN names are displayed as tool-tips.

 It is primarily aimed at those who are using PowerDNS as a DNS Master, as this is what I do, but it should handle native / slave zones OK.
 If you are using this webapp for slave / native, please let me know if there are features it needs.